ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

 $$X \rightarrow \boxed{\text{Big NN}} \rightarrow a^{[l]}$$

-Consider two more layers to be added to it along with a skip connection to make it deeper.
+Consider two more layers to be added to it , making it deeper.

 $$X \rightarrow \boxed{\text{Big NN}} \xrightarrow{a^{[l]}} \text{layer }[l+1] \rightarrow \text{layer }[l+2] \rightarrow a^{[l+2]}$$

+According to the ResNets {% cite DBLP:journals/corr/HeZRS15 %} paper, there exists a solution *by construction* to the deeper model

+The added layers are *identity mapping* and the other layers are copying from the learned shallower model.

+The idea is that if we have a shallower model learning a function, we should also be able to train a deeper model to learn the same function by copying the original five layers and using the additional layers to learn the identity function.

+However, the plain model does not learn the identity function because most of the weights are initialiized close to zero, hence causing any sort of regularization to bias the weights towards zero.

+Now, consider adding a skip connection from $$a^{[l]}$$ to $$layer[l+2]$$

 The final ReLU activation which has outputs such that $$a \geq 0$$, is now changed such that